fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 ### What is CI?

 The strict definition of CI (Continuous Integration) and the way the term is used in the industry are quite different.
-One influental but quite early (from year 2006) discussion of the topic is in [Martin Fowler's blog](https://www.martinfowler.com/articles/continuousIntegration.html).
+One influential but quite early (from year 2006) discussion of the topic is in [Martin Fowler's blog](https://www.martinfowler.com/articles/continuousIntegration.html).

 Strictly speaking, CI refers to <a href='https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment'>merging developer changes to the main branch</a> often, Wikipedia even helpfully suggests: "several times a day".
 This is usually true but when we refer to CI in industry, we're usually talking about what happens after the actual merge happens.